Khotin, Sumy Oblast: History

+As of January 1, 2013, the population was 2,468 people.
 During the Russian invasion of Ukraine, Ukrainian authorities claimed that two siblings were fatally shot by a Russian sabotage group that had infiltrated the village in January 2024.

 Until 26 January 2024, Khotin was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Khotin became a rural settlement.

 Economy

 Transportation

 The settlement has access to Highway H07 which runs south to Sumy, Romny, and Kyiv.
 The same highway runs north to the Russian border and across the border to Sudzha and Kursk.